-Rational and Emotional motives are customers’ consciousness based on human senses and personal experiences which control each other and strongly impact buying motives.
+Rational and Emotional buying motives are customers’ consciousness based on human senses and personal experiences, controlling each other and strongly impact their purchase decisions.
 However, which are their extreme demands?
 Rational versus emotional motives, which one is more prominent?
 Let’s find the answer here!

 What exactly are you selling?

 Not the product, the solution you provide is the final thing that client wants.
 For examples, someone who buys a weight-loss product isn’t that interested in the product, but in the benefit it offers – the ability to lose weight.